Trans European Aviation: History

-The airline was formed in early 1954 to operate charter flights from Swansea Airport with two de Havilland Dragon Rapide aircraft.
-In early 1960 the operations base was transferred to Coventry Airport and a Bristol Freighter, previously owned by Air Condor, was acquired in October that year.
+The airline was formed in early 1959 to operate charter flights from Swansea Airport with two de Havilland Dragon Rapide DH.89A aircraft.
+Flight operations started in the month of May.
+In early 1960 the operational base was transferred to Coventry Airport and a Bristol Freighter, previously owned by Air Condor, was acquired in October that year.
 This larger aircraft was used to operate both freight and passenger charter flights.

-In 1961 the airline decided to enter the inclusive-tour market when it tried to acquire a Lockheed Constellation from Cubana.
-The deal fell through but in May 1961 it took delivery of the first of three Constellations, which were based at London Gatwick Airport.
+In early 1961 the airline decided to enter the inclusive-tour market when it tried to acquire a Lockheed Constellation from Cubana.
+The deal fell through but in May 1961 the air carrier took delivery of the first of three Constellations, which were based at London Gatwick Airport.
 The airline operated charters and inclusive tour flights from London and other major United Kingdom airports to Mediterranean resorts.
 It also operated inclusive tour flights from West Berlin.
-In August 1963 the airline ceased operating.
+From July 1961, operations with the Constellations were conducted under the duly registered trading name Trans European Airways Ltd.